BKGodd/themis-web-scraping/README.md

-# Web Scraping Law Data
+# Themis Web Scraping

 **NOTE**: Unfortunately, the code for this project is proprietary and cannot be shared publically.
 If you want to learn more about this project, feel free to reach out to me.

-This is a purely backend-centric project for collecting state-wide legal data for consumer use, primarily being used in [these mobile apps](https://apps.apple.com/us/app/colorado-law-codes/id1622729259).
+This is a purely backend-centric project for collecting law data for consumer use, primarily being used in [these mobile apps](https://apps.apple.com/us/app/colorado-law-codes/id1622729259).
 Some of the key technologies being used in this case are the following:
-* `Python`, `Swift`, and `Kotlin`
+* `TypeScript`, `JavaScript`, `Python`, `Swift`, and `Kotlin`
-* `Pandas` and `Selenium`
-* `Postgres`, `SQLite`, and `Realm`
+* `React Native`, `Angular`
-* `FastAPI` and `Flask`
+* `Elasticsearch`, `PostgreSQL`, `MongoDB`, and `Redis`
-* `Scrapy`
+* `Node.js`, `Express.js`, `FastAPI`,
-* `Docker` and `AWS`
+* `Docker`, `Kubernetes`, `AWS`

 A series of microservices and web scraping applications have been developed in order to handle the vast legal information across 8 U.S. states (currently expanding).
-This includes monitoring law modifications, processing law data for efficient storage, and tracking user subscription data.
+This includes monitoring law modifications, processing law data for efficient storage, and tracking user subscription data through a scalable Kubernetes architecture.

 # What the Future Holds
 Although the proprietary code for this cannot be shared, a more public-friendly API for querying state laws is currently in the works and will be shared once complete!